Ouroboros-analytics/JavascriptRecap/README.md

 ```
 ## Promises
 <img src=images/promise.gif width="230"> <br>
 Javascript relies a lot on asynchronous computations.
-A promise is a placeholder for a value that we don’t have now but will have later.
-Well there ar only two possible outcomes; we either make good on our promise and we get the data as a value or something unexpected happens in that case we get an error. <b>
+A promise is a placeholder for a value that we don't have now but will have later.
+Well there are only two possible outcomes; we either make good on our promise and we get the data as a value or something unexpected happens in that case we get an error. <b>

 ```javascript